petershin/liferay-learn/docs/liferay-cloud/latest/en/support-and-troubleshooting/liferay-cloud-support/liferay-cloud-support-faqs.md

 ## Does Liferay support custom images or services?
 What are the limits?

 Liferay Cloud supports all official Liferay images, services, and features provided by Liferay Cloud that run on this platform.
-However, Liferay Cloud generally cannot provide support for custom images or services.
+However, Liferay Cloud cannot provide support for custom images or services.
 See [Custom Image Support](https://help.liferay.com/hc/en-us/articles/360015768132-Customizations) for more information.

 ## How is auto-scaling charged?